y0f/bike-app/README.md

 ## Project Overview

-This project serves as a hands-on exploration of Laravel Filament V3.
+This project serves as my hands-on exploration of Laravel Filament V3.
 It features three panels: an admin panel for managing service points, mechanics, and users; a mechanic panel tailored to individual mechanics, allowing them to handle their own appointments and schedules; and a customer panel enabling customers to book appointments from available slots.

 ## Key Dependencies